 Snowshoeing is one of the most popular winter activities for fitness and recreation that a lot of people tend to enjoy, and it’s not without its fair share of history.
-However, before you embark on your winter adventure of a lifetime though, be aware that what you wear will greatly influence your experience.
-Since these are harsh weather conditions we’re talking about here, having proper snowshoeing clothing and footwear is of the utmost importance.
+However, before you embark on your winter adventure of a lifetime, be aware that what you wear will greatly influence your experience.
+Since these are harsh weather conditions we’re talking about here, knowing what clothing to wear while snowshoeing is of the utmost importance.

 We’ll go through a few useful things that you should know so that you are able to properly dress for some on-snow recreation.

 When it comes to snowshoeing, keep these three tips in mind:

 - Dressing in layers is your friend for changing weather conditions.

 - Not all clothing materials are created equal.
 Choosing the appropriate material (moisture-wicking) for your clothing is imperative.

 - Always protect your extremities to stay warm and avoid cold weather hazards

 Each of these three tips is discussed in more detail below.

 The winter means quick-changing weather, so you need to make sure that you’re both comfortable, warm, and safe.
 The best way to do that is dressing in layers so you can easily adjust to the weather and your activity level.